Last updated on April 17th, 2022 at 01:06 pm

 How To Get To Serifos

 There’s no airport in Serifos.
 The only way to get from Athens to Serifos is by ferry.
 You can get to Livadi Port in Serifos from Piraeus Port near Athens either by regular ferry (4 to 4½ hours) or by high-speed ferry (2 to 2½ hours).
-During the summer months, there are frequent ferries to Serifos from many other islands in the Cyclades, too.
+During the summer months, there are frequent ferries to Serifos from many other islands in the Cyclades, such as Santorini.

 How To Get Around Serifos Greece